omonimus1/blog-jade-rubick/content/posts/2021-04-30--the-rule-of-eight-for-strong-decision-making-meetings/index.md

 It’s not that this structure is bad (it’s very common, and something that can work).
 It’s that the expectations for this structure may be unrealistic.
 The leadership meeting just isn’t going to be a decision-making group.

+## What are some better ways to design your meetings?

 You have two better choices in this situation:

-* Make the leadership team meeting a status or announcement type meeting.
+* Make the leadership team meeting a **status or announcement** type meeting.
-* Structure the leadership teams into smaller decision-making bodies.
+* Structure the leadership teams into smaller **decision-making** bodies.

 I tend to favor the latter approach.
 You want substantitive, impactful decision-making to be happening throughout the company, and even if you don't design it that way, it will need to happen, so it will occur as an ad hoc, informally-specified, parallel version of what you're designing otherwise, so you just end up with twice as many meetings.

-One way you could approach it, for example, is to divide the leadership team into several smaller leadership teams, each focused on a part of the business.
+One way you could approach it is to divide the leadership team into several smaller leadership teams, each focused on a part of the business.
 For example, a GTM and Product leadership team.
 Some leaders won’t completely fit into one or the other group, but do your best to align them with the parts of the business they should be a part of.
 For example, you might have a head of security.
 Security is tightly connected to the product, but also highly involved in the sales process.
 You might decide to put them in the GTM meeting, because that optimizes for the sales team being effective.

+## Design your communication pathways

 The important thing is to then think about the communication needs of these groups.
 You might decide to share the notes from these meetings to other leadership teams, or publish them on the wiki.
 You might have some sort of weekly communication coming out of each meeting.
 Or have a short sync meeting between the two once a week.

+## Other examples of redesigning meetings

 Here are a couple of other examples of this rule in practice: